Applehand/SEOwayfinder/README.md

-# SEOpus
+# SEOwayfinder

 ![The Digital Compass](https://github.com/Applehand/SEOpus/blob/master/assets/digital_compass.jpeg)

 > "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."
 > — Marcel Proust

-**SEOpus** offers a simple command-line solution to streamline SEO tasks by efficiently parsing web page data.
+**SEOwayfinder** offers a simple command-line solution to streamline SEO tasks by efficiently parsing web page data.
 It optimizes the extraction of critical SEO insights for bulk analysis, ensuring smoother and faster interaction with web data.

 ## Features